 While I am no socialite, I knew I could still emulate the same soft looks, not only through fashion but also by how I carry myself.
 So, in October 2021, I visited New York City for the first time, and I recreated fashion looks set against iconic scenes from Gossip Girl, like eating on the steps of the Met and having tea at the Plaza Hotel.

-But more than style and communal activities, the soft girl era is about prioritizing one’s well being.
-It allows me to express my emotions, romanticize my life, and get in touch with that gentle side of myself that can become entangled with the problems around me.
+But more than style and communal activities, the soft girl era is about prioritising one’s wellbeing.
+It allows me to express my emotions, romanticise my life, and get in touch with that gentle side of myself that can become entangled with the problems around me.
 As a brown-skinned Latina, I deserve this.
 More than that, embracing my inner soft girl shows others like me that they deserve to, too.

 We are allowed to dress in hyper-feminine clothing, too.
 We warrant soft, gentle play, too.
 When people dismissively tell me, “you dress like a white girl,” I simply respond by saying that no one should be denied the ability to wear puffy dresses or tweed sets if they want to.
 Every woman is allowed to care about their appearance and upkeep, and we should not be deemed shallow or high-maintenance for doing what makes us feel beautiful.